 We usually recruit Brand Managers at the following universities:

 To give you an insight into what DLA Piper is like, we run two placement schemes: one at Easter, the other in summer.
-Each lasts two weeks and will give you experience of two different practice groups.
+Each lasts three weeks and will include an induction programme and experience of two different practice groups.

-During the two weeks, you'll meet a range of people across the firm through a variety of talks and social events.
+During the three weeks, you'll meet a range of people across the firm through a variety of talks and social events.

 What our people say

 "The summer placement scheme gave me a real insight into the culture of the firm.
 I was treated like a trainee for two weeks, and had lots of opportunities to ask questions.
 I had an interview for a training contract on my last day, and have now qualified into the Litigation practice."

 Open days are a great way to learn about DLA Piper as a firm, and commercial law in general.
 Our open days aim to provide you with insight into life as a lawyer in a global law firm.
 You will also get hints and tips on the application and interview process, as well as the opportunity to meet employees at the firm.

 These open days are aimed at applicants who are in their penultimate year of the law degree, final year of a non-law degree or beyond.

 We run a number of Insight Days across our offices which are designed to give students in their first year of law an opportunity to get a taster of what a career in law can entail.
 It’s a fantastic opportunity to take a look around the different offices and meet partners and trainees.

 These insight days are aimed at first year law students or penultimate year non-law students.